-City Guide to Istanbul, Part 3: Public Transportation
+City Guide to Istanbul, Turkey: Part 3 | Public Transportation

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Public transportation in Turkey is a great way to get around the city while you’re visiting.
-We started using public transportation on our first day sightseeing, but if you’re not arriving on a red-eye flight, we’d recommend taking public transportation from the airport into Istanbul.
+Public transportation in Istanbul, Turkey is a great way to get around the city while you’re visiting.
+We started using public transportation on our first day sightseeing, but if you’re not arriving on a red-eye flight, we’d recommend taking public transportation from the airport into Istanbul proper.
 There’s a metro station at the airport, just follow the signs after passport control and baggage claim.

-Istanbul has most known methods of public transportation: trams, metro, funiculars, ferries, buses, etc. Most methods accept the Istanbulkart.
+Istanbul, Turkey has most known methods of public transportation: trams, metro, funiculars, ferries, buses, etc. Most methods accept the Istanbulkart.
 If you plan on taking any public transportation, we highly recommend purchasing this card right away.
-For ₺10 you get the Istanbulkart with ₺4 in credit.
-It’s a re-loadable, contactless payment card, very similar to London’s Oyster Card.
-While you can purchase single trip tickets (Electronic Ticket/Electronik Bilet), fares on the Istanbulkart are nearly half the cost.
+The Istanbulkart is a re-loadable, contactless payment card, very similar to London’s Oyster Card.
+For ₺10 you get the Istanbulkart with ₺4 in credit, and while you can purchase single trip tickets (Electronic Ticket/Electronik Bilet), fares on the Istanbulkart are nearly half the cost.

 Purchasing an Istanbulkart

 Unlike other cities that have contactless payment cards for public transportation, in Istanbul, you only need to purchase one card per traveling pair or group.
 In other words, there’s no need to purchase one card per person.
 After the first person scans and proceeds through the turnstile, hand the Istanbulkart off to the next person to do the same.
 We confirmed this with a metro employee and used only one card for both of us.
-It worked without any issues.
+It worked without any issues!

 Using the Istanbulkart

 When you enter a metro or tram station, you’ll need to pass through turnstile type barriers.
 There will likely be a row of half-a-dozen or more silver turnstiles for you to pass through.
 Some are for entry and some are for exit.
 Look for the ones that have a green arrow just below waist level on the right-hand side and avoid the ones with the red dashed line.

 Refill the Istanbulkart

-You can refill your Istanbulkart at the same machine you purchased it from or on the more modern, black and yellow Biletmatik machines.
-Place your card on the clear plastic inset on the right side, where it says “Istanbulkart”.
+To refill your card, place it card on the clear plastic inset on the right side, where it says “Istanbulkart”.
 The machine will read the card and display the current balance.
 Use the interface on the screen and follow the prompts to reload the card.
 Just like the Istanbulkart machine, the Biletmatik only accepts cash.

 Check the Balance of Your Istanbulkart

 There are two ways to check the balance of your Istanbulkart.
-First, you can check the balance on both the Istanbulkart machine and the Biletmatik machine by placing your card on the clear plastic inset on the right hand side.
-Give it a second to scan the card and it'll display the balance on the screen.
+First, you can check the balance on both the Istanbulkart Top-Up machine and the Biletmatik machine by placing your card on the clear plastic inset on the right hand side.
+Give the machine a second to scan the card and it'll display the balance on the screen.

 If you choose to buy a ticket, instead of using the Istanbulkart, that ticket will be valid for one ride.
 If you want to make a transfer, you’ll need to purchase another ticket.
 However, you can buy two, three, five, and ten pass tickets at discounted rates.

 If you’re traveling with the Istanbulkart, you’ll pay for your first fare and then a discounted fare for each additional ride (transfer) on that same journey.

 Metro and Tram Lines

-- It can take a couple of rides to start to understand which metro or tram to take, and in which direction.
+It can take a couple of rides to start to understand which metro or tram to take, and in which direction.

 Metros are color coded and labeled with the lines last stop.

-- Many of the stations have markings (footprints and arrows) on the ground leading you to the corresponding platform for different lines.
+Many of the stations have markings (footprints and arrows) on the ground leading you to the corresponding platform for different lines.

-- Trams are clearly marked with their Tram number (T1, T2, etc).
+Trams are clearly marked with their Tram number (T1, T2, etc).

 Like the metro, trams are color coded as well, as you can see on the network tram map.

-- We always double check that we're on the correct train after we board the vehicle.
+We always double check that we're on the correct train after we board the vehicle.
 We use the maps located above the entrance and exit doors to make sure we see our exit as upcoming.
 If we made a mistake and got on the wrong tram/metro, we just get off at the next stop and find the correct one.

 We’ve learned it pays to take an extra minute to make sure you know what you’re doing, rather than rush and get on the first tram/metro you see.

 In addition to city buses there are also mini-buses.
 These are small, older buses that are a mix of a city bus and a taxi.
 They only accept cash, no Istanbulkart.
 They follow a specific route and stops, however, like taxis they can be hailed anywhere along the line.
-The cost is dependent on how far you’re traveling on their route.
+The fare is dependent on how far you’re traveling on their route.